neondatabase/postgresql_anonymizer/README.md

 sudo pgxn install postgresql_anonymizer
 ```

-or see [INSTALL.md] for more detailed instructions or if you want to deploy it
+or see the [INSTALL] section for more detailed instructions or if you want to deploy it
 on Amazon RDS or some other DBAAS service.